 I didn't need another test runner. pytest is excellent.
 Robot Framework is excellent.
 Selenium, Appium, Cypress — all excellent at what they do.
 What I needed was a layer above the test execution that understood the full lifecycle:

-- JUnit-compatible everywhere — because every CI system speaks JUnit, and I refuse to build a custom reporting format.
-Jenkins, GitLab CI, GitHub Actions — Bud plugs into all of them.
+- JUnit-compatible everywhere — because every CI system speaks JUnit.
+Jenkins, GitLab CI, GitHub Actions — Bud plugs in as a shell step.

 How Bud Works